richardantao/richardantao/README.md

 ### Hey there 👋

+I'm Richard, a software developer based in Toronto, ON.

 I recently graduated from the University of Western Ontario, with an undergraduate degree in Integrated Engineering.

 My latest big project is [Learnify](https://learnify.ca), a workflow/study application that uses machine learning and natural language processing to help students manage their schedule and prepare for assessments.